Madonna on paving the way for Kim Kardashian and Cardi B to embrace their sexuality

 “You’re welcome b****es,” she said, adding a clown emoji.

 In the first few days of its release, Sex sold more than 1.5 million copies across the world.
-IT sold 750,000 copies in the US in its first week.
+It sold 750,000 copies in the US in its first week.

 In France, it held the record for the highest first-month sales for a book in history, before it was surpassed by Thierry Meyssan’s L’Effroyable Impasture in 2002.

-Also on Instagram, Madonna shared s snippet from an interview she did with 60 Minutes Australia in 1992.
+Also on Instagram, Madonna shared a snippet from an interview she did with 60 Minutes Australia in 1992.

 When asked if there was a message in the book, Madonna said there were “probably lots of messages”, and asked the interviewer: “What did you get out of it?”